 Portland is a city of two million residents with a 6% bicycle mode share.
-The city estimates that its cycle infrastructure has reduced gas use, congestion, healthcare and spending on conventional transport to the extent that it saves the city $2.6 billion per year.
+The city estimates that its cycle infrastructure has so reduced spending on gas use, congestion, healthcare and conventional transport, that it saves it $2.6 billion per year.

 Originally fitted with two 6′ sidewalks, they were widened to 10′ in 1999.
 Bike traffic tripled in a decade that followed.
 By 2015, daily bike trips averaged 6300 — the highest known use for any bridge crossing in the U.S. However, this welcome growth of use would degrade the Hawthorne’s “level of service” to a D – Poor.1

 In 2015, the Tilikum Crossing came on line, just south of the Hawthorne, at a cost of $135 million.
 The Tilikum comprised a 31′ wide transit way for light rail and buses – plus two 14′ paths for biking and walking.
 The Tilikum soon handled 2600 bicyclists per day, drawing down bike trips across the Hawthorne by 25%.
 B – Good.2 3

 George Washington Bridge

 Contrast this with the GWB, which in 1989 first allowed bicyclists to access its 7 foot wide South Path.
 Paralleling the rise of biking in the region overall, bike trips averaged 3700 per day by 2015 – with a corresponding decline in the GWB’s level of service.
 F – Failing.4 5

 George Washington Bridge.
 Image Hassan Diop.

 Nor will the situation improve under the PA’s current plan to allocate to cyclists a single 7 foot path as part of a $1.9 billion restoration, because if bike trips continue to grow 10% per year, there’ll be 9000 cyclist crossings a day by 2025.
 F – Failing.6

 Port Authority’s Plan for GWB, 2024.
 Image Amman and Whitney.

 Given what Portland has done to promote smart transportation, and reap the benefits, one can speculate would they’d do with the facility.
 Tolerate the continued erosion of service, or seize the opportunity to improve it?7

 Notes and References